 - Easements must have definable limits, which should be precise and specific in the description being recorded.

-- Easement can not be expanded by the dominant tenement without the consent of the servient tenement.
+- An easement can not be expanded by the dominant tenement without the consent of the servient tenement.

 - Easements may be terminated or abandoned, causing a loss of the easement right.

 A Fun Recap

-In this song she sings about 20 years of uninterrupted usage to acquire a prescriptive easement.
+In this song, she sings about 20 years of uninterrupted usage to acquire a prescriptive easement.
 That is true in another state but not in California.
 In California, it is only five years of uninterrupted use of the desired easement to obtain a prescriptive easement.
-The rest of the song is fun and in the genre of the cartoon learning fun of the Schoolhouse Rock Videos.
+The rest of the song is fun and in the genre of Schoolhouse Rock videos.
 I think she recorded it to help her remember what she was learning in college.